ryansiu17/cse163_bot/README.md

 ## Commands
-- `/unresolved`
--- params: `/unresolved <unresolved emoji> <resolved emoji>` -- returns a list of unresolved issues, which are defined as having a certain emoji corresponding to "unresolved" and _not_ having an emoji corresponding to "resolved".
+- ### unresolved `/unresolved <unresolved emoji> <resolved emoji>` Returns a list of unresolved issues, which are defined as having a certain emoji corresponding to "unresolved" and _not_ having an emoji corresponding to "resolved".
 By default these are :x: for unresolved and :white_check_mark: for resolved.